SaumyaRanjan-Dev/WordWhiz-Quest/README.md

 6. Your final score will be displayed at the end of the game.

 ## Contributing
-Contributions are welcome!
+Contributions are most welcome!
 If you have any suggestions or improvements, feel free to create a pull request or open an issue.